keithSchumacher/patterns-in-leaves/src/content/post/202406201810 Thoughts on Methods of Information Geometry by Amari and Nagaoka.md

   - Blog
   - Book Reflection
   - Mathematics
+title: "Thoughts on: Methods of Information Geometry by Amari and Nagaoka"
+description: Discussion of my effort to establish an independent and rewarding math hobby.
+Questions, tangents, and excerises inspired by chapter 1.
 ---

-# 202406201810 Thoughts on Methods of Information Geometry by Amari and Nagaoka

 My interest in information geometry was sparked by a conversation with ChatGPT.
 We were discussing information spread in complex environments such as drone swarms and coupled dynamical systems.
 I wanted to model the information and environment using a similar  framework used to construct exciton-phonon systems.